eyeot ERP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description 'Mettre à jour un client' clearly states the action (update) and resource (client), matching the tool name.
-However, it does not differentiate from siblings like create_client or get_client, though the distinct purpose is implied.
+The description 'Mettre à jour un client' clearly indicates the action (update) and resource (client).
+It is simple and unambiguous, though it does not explicitly differentiate from sibling tools like create_client or get_client.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.